JAlcocerT/Linux/content/docs/_index.md

 {{% /details %}}

+> Yes, you also can use **Chocolatey GUI** and avoid the scripting part.

 ---

 ## FAQ

 ### What it is F-DROID?

-It is an alternative Google Store, full of Open Source Android APPs.
+It is an alternative Google App Store, full of Open Source Android APPs.